webdevelopers-eu/z-template/README.md

 });
 ```

-Now the examples that we apply the code above to.
+Now the examples that we apply the code to.

 **Example:**
 ```HTML